nabila-natasha/volve-snowflake-data-platform/README.md

 **Question:**

-> How much production was associated with downtime or shut-in periods?
+> How much production was associated with downtime or shut-in periods, and were shut-ins concentrated in short, clustered events or long, scattered ones?

-The analysis examines:

-- Shut-in days
-- Downtime events
-- Downtime duration
-- Production impact
-- Temporal patterns
+Consecutive shut-in days are grouped into discrete downtime **events** (not just a count of shut-in days) using a gaps-and-islands SQL pattern, giving each event a start date, end date, and duration.
+This distinguishes a few short maintenance-style events from a small number of long outages.

-The project only uses classifications that are supported by the source data and does not infer planned or unplanned causes where such information is unavailable.
+The project only uses classifications supported by the source data and does not infer planned/unplanned causes where that information isn't available.

 ---